vadimonus/moodle-local_deleteoldquizattempts/README.md

 Changes
 -------
+Release 2.2 (build 2020060600):
+- CLI options to delete attempts for specified quizzes and courses

 Release 2.1 (build 2019032801):
 - Do not try o delete questions that are used by slots.
 - Privacy API support.